San Jose del Pacifico Grand Dirt Tour, Oaxaca

 The outward leg consists primarily of rural terracerías that connect small communities, wending their way from one corn crop to the next.
 In all likelihood, you’ll be sharing these typical dirt roads with dilapidated pickup trucks, parked donkeys, fellow cyclists (often on singlespeeds), and horse and carts.
 Paralleling it and crossing it on occasion, this route almost completely avoids the paved highway to the coast and is a gentle insight into traditional Oaxacan farming life.

 The return loop is a more wild and unblemished affair.
-After coursing through the lush forests that surround the popular, highway-side settlement of San José del Pacífico, the route hurdles a remote mountain high pass that’s close to 3,000 metres in elevation.
+After coursing through the lush forests that surround the popular, highway-side settlement of San José del Pacífico, the route hurdles a remote mountain high pass that’s close to 2,900 metres in elevation, tracing an old mtb race, the Reto Totohua, that was last held in 2013.
 The descent down the other side is a long and thrilling one, eventually breaking out across a hot, dusty plain that’s home to vast patches of agave plantations.
 Those who enjoy an evening tipple will be especially pleased to know that Oaxaca is famed for its mezcal, best served from a small, travel-friendly (and reassuringly lightweight) jícara, a cup fashioned from the gourd of the calabash tree.

 Tule aside, we’ve barely even touched on the state’s remarkable biodiversity, which draws biologists from the world over.
 There’s no better way to prime yourself for a visit than by reading the entertaining Oaxaca Journal by Dr Oliver Sacks – the acclaimed neurologist, writer, and fern enthusiast.
 In fact, a local fern is even named after him.
 Keen-eyed bikepackers may well spot a wide variety of plants throughout the route, many of which are endemic to this area.
 We’ve included a few examples below and captioned names within the photoset should you wish to partake in this Oaxacan botanical treasure hunt.
 How’s that for experiential learning!